-SECTION 117.0 APPEAL TO THE STATE BUILDING CODE TECHNICAL REVIEW BOARD
+SECTION 117.0.
+APPEAL TO THE STATE BUILDING CODE TECHNICAL REVIEW BOARD.

-117.1 Appeal to the State Building Code Technical Review Board: Any person aggrieved by a decision of the local Board of Building Code Appeals who was a party to the appeal may appeal to the State Building Code Technical Review Board.
-Application for review shall be made to the State Building Code Technical Review Board within 15 days of receipt of the decision of the local appeals board by the aggrieved party.

-117.2 Enforcement of decision: Upon receipt of the written decision of the State Building Code Technical Review Board, the building official shall take immediate action in accordance with the decision.

-117.3 Court review: Decisions of the State Building Code Technical Review Board shall be final if no appeal is made.
-An appeal from the decision of the State Building Code Technical Review Board may be presented to the court of the original jurisdiction in accordance with the provisions of the Administrative Process Act, Article 4, § 9-6.14:1 of the Code of Virginia.
+- 117.1.
+Appeal to the State Building Code Technical Review Board: Any person aggrieved by a decision of the local Board of Building Code Appeals who was a party to the appeal may appeal to the State Building Code Technical Review Board.
+Application for review shall be made to the State Building Code Technical Review Board within 21 calendar days of receipt of the decision of the local appeals board by the aggrieved party. - 117.2.
+Control of conflict of interest: A member of the State Technical Review Board shall not vote on any appeal in which that member; is currently engaged as contractor or material dealer, has prepared plans or specifications, or has any personal interest. - 117.3.
+Enforcement of decision: Upon receipt of the written decision of the State Building Code Technical Review Board, the building official shall take immediate action in accordance with the decision. - 117.4.
+Court review: Decisions of the State Building Code Technical Review Board shall be final if no appeal is made.
+An appeal from the decision of the State Building Code Technical Review Board may be presented to the court of the original jurisdiction in accordance with the provisions of the Administrative Process Act, Article 4, Section 9-6.14:1 of the Code of Virginia.

-SECTION 118.0 EXISTING BUILDINGS AND STRUCTURES
+SECTION 118.0.
+EXISTING BUILDINGS AND STRUCTURES.